 Colman's; Kellogg's; Cadbury; and Oxo: these are some of the best known food brands with, more importantly, some of the best known adverts.
 Food packaging evolved beyond measure during the course of the 20th Century.

-This display highlights the ways in which marketing underwent a revolution that completely changed the designs and advertisements for food and beverages.
+This short online exhibition highlights the ways in which marketing underwent a revolution that completely changed the designs and advertisements for food and beverages.
 New packaging helped to make products stand out from those of their competitors and saw companies tapping into popular culture in order to make their brands more saleable.